-Since 2005, regular scab epidemics have occurred in the hard winter wheat crop of the central and northern Great Plains.
-Genetically improved seed coupled with appropriate management practices (cultural practices and fungicide uses) are the quickest and most cost effective ways to reduce DON in the grain supply.
+Since 1993, regular scab epidemics have occurred in the hard winter wheat crop of the central and northern Great Plains.
+A combination of FHB resistant cultivars, fungicide application and other cultural practices seems the best strategy to combat this disease and decrease DON contamination under the recommended limit.
 There are multiple sources of moderate resistance already present in hard winter wheat germplasm adapted to the region.
 To best use this germplasm in varietal improvement efforts; the quantitative trait loci (QTL) associated with this resistant should be mapped so that breeders can employ marker-assisted selection to accelerate efforts to develop FHB-resistant lines.
 This project is part of a larger effort to use association mapping to identify these QTL.
-The South Dakota State University role in this project is minor, mainly providing some phenotypic data.
-The major project report is given by Drs.
-Guihua Bai and Stephen Baenziger.
+The South Dakota State University role in this project was minor, primarily providing some phenotypic data.
+Drs.
+Guihua Bai and Stephen Baenziger will submit a detailed progress report on this project.